 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

-Since the stock market crash in March caused by coronavirus, Starbucks's share price has had significant positive movement.
+Since the stock market crash in March caused by coronavirus, Starbucks's stock price has had significant positive movement.

-If you had bought USD$1,000 worth of Starbucks shares at the start of February 2020, those shares would have been worth USD$657.68 at the bottom of the March crash, and if you held on to them, then as of the last market close they'd be worth USD$1,203.36.
+If you had bought $1,000 worth of Starbucks stocks at the start of February 2020, those stocks would have been worth $657.68 at the bottom of the March crash, and if you held on to them, then as of the last market close they'd be worth $1,296.16.

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.